+65 3129 4104

 USP / conversion

-• Rejection-prevention checklist (names, dates, stamps, pages, order)
+• A rejection-prevention checklist covers names, dates, stamps, pages, and order

-• One-stop service: certified translation + notary + true copy + apostille
+• One-stop service: certified translation, notary, true copy, and apostille

-• Fast coordination for tight deadlines (subject to feasibility)
+• Fast coordination for tight deadlines, where possible

-Notarised translation terms you may hear in Singapore
+Notarised translation service terms you may hear in Singapore

 Notary Public